abhishekjain35/Mini-house-client/README.md

+The repository for MiniHouse-server can be found [here](https://github.com/abhishekjain35/Mini-house-server)
 ## MiniHouse
 This is a `House sharing app`.
 Users can `host` or `book` listings through this application.
 MiniHouse has features like `authentication`, `data persistence`, `payments through stripe`, `Dashboards for host and normal users` etc.